Master of Science in Bioinformatics

 Degree Requirements

 A minimum of 30 to 36 credit hours are required to earn the Master of Science in Bioinformatics degree (30 for non-thesis track and 36 for thesis/capstone track).
 Students must complete the program of study while maintaining a 3.0 or better grade point average.
-The total number of credit hours, required coursework, elective course work and Thesis or Capstone requirements vary based on the MS Bioinformatics emphasis area and final research experience selected by the student.
+The total number of credit hours, required coursework, and elective coursework, and Thesis, Capstone, and No Thesis requirements vary based on the MS Bioinformatics emphasis area.
 These options are shown in the tables below.

 Individualized Informatics Emphasis Computational Emphasis Clinical Research Emphasis Epidemiology and Biostatistics Emphasis Genomics Emphasis